 Background

-Fundraising is a challenge for everyone in Private Equity (PE) but especially so for relative newcomers.
+Fundraising is a challenge for everyone in Private Equity (PE), but especially so for relative newcomers.
 Without a past track record to hold up as an indicator of potential future outcomes, Limited Partners (LPs) are understandably wary of investing in such firms.

-One deeper explanation for why stems from signaling theory, which asserts that established PE firms convey critical information to investors in ways that are difficult for smaller newcomers to copy.
+One deeper explanation for why stems from signaling theory, which posits that established PE firms convey critical information to investors in ways that are difficult for smaller newcomers to copy.
 While past returns weigh heavily in investment decisions, board composition, team characteristics, and endorsement relationships also send strong signals to LPs to “green light” investment decisions.

 Until now there’s been little research on what investors do when new PE firms send different quality signals about their realized versus potential performance outcomes.
 The question is not just a theoretical one.
-In the real world investors rarely reach a decision based on a single clear signal but instead are bombarded with information.
-When combined with the time and cost associated with evaluating investment alternatives and the fact that there are many more early versus late-stage PE firms in which to invest, you can understand why LPs report being faced with information overload.
+In the real world, investors, bombarded with information, rarely reach a decision based on one clear signal.
+When combining this with the time and cost of evaluating investment alternatives, and with the fact that there are many more early than late-stage PE firms in which to invest, you can understand why LPs report being faced with information overload.

-As a result investors rely on heuristics and simplifications to help them cope with the uncertainty and cognitive overload they experience.
-Intuitively it makes sense that the strongest signal will grab the attention of LPs: investors aren’t going to cross the road given a “walk” signal if they also see there’s a large flashing stop sign.
+As a result, investors rely on heuristics and simplifications to help them cope with the uncertainty and cognitive overload they experience.
+Intuitively, it makes sense that the strongest signal will grab the attention of LPs: investors aren’t going to cross the road given a “walk” signal if they also see a large flashing stop sign.
 The question for new PE firms is if there’s anything they can do to attract the interest of investors to their “yellow” traffic signal when more established firms have the blinking green light of an established track record.

 The Context

 To find out we looked at the scenario where new PE firms, having managed a first-time fund, need to raise a follow-on fund before having demonstrated significant realized performance at the end of the investment period.
 This is a critical point in the life of many new PE firms, as investors are more likely to seek more objective performance measures in deciding to reinvest than they initially did when the new firm’s social ties or human capital signals had to suffice.
-Lacking a track record of strong realized performance and able only to rely on relatively weaker unrealized performance signals, a large percentage of PE firms fail to raise a second fund; indeed, of the 205 firms we studied in this experiment, less than half (46%) were successful.
+Lacking a track record of strong realized performance and able only to rely on relatively weaker unrealized performance signals, a large percentage of PE firms fail to raise a second fund; indeed, of the 205 firms studied in this experiment, less than half (46%) were successful.

 Realized performance has repeatedly been shown to predict a firm’s ability to attract investors—the kind of strong signal that LPs look for in making investment decisions.
 The high mortality rate of PE firms between the first and second funding rounds also shows that unrealized performance is not a strong enough signal to entice investors.
 Although certified by external auditors, the valuation of unrealized performance ultimately rests in the hands of the PE firm and relies heavily on estimates and forecasts.
 It’s clear that many investors simply won’t proceed “blindfolded” through an intersection on the word of a firm’s general partners that the coast is clear and opposing traffic has been stopped.
 Is there anything else new PE firms can do to boost the signal strength of their unrealized performance in such a way that investors will “greenlight” their follow-on funds?